Meet Our Team

 Daphna worked as an office manager in the non-profit sector for 16 years before joining the JCW team.

 Daphna lives in Ramat Bet Shemesh with her husband, with her children and grandchildren living nearby.

 Magen L'kehillot Hayehudiot- Intake Coordinator

 Cigal grew up in Montreal where she completed a Masters in Education, with a concentration in Educational Psychology and Special Education.
 She speaks fluent English, Hebrew and French.

 Cigal spent 8 years working as a treatment teacher at a residential treatment center for kids and teens who’d been physically, emotionally and sexually abused.
 She then moved into a new role as a school counselor for inner city schools, working with similar populations.
 At the same time, she completed a two year post graduate certificate program in Family Systems Therapy.
 Throughout her career, Cigal has given sexual abuse prevention workshops to school staff, parents and children.
-Since making Aliyah, Cigal has continued to realize her dream of raise awareness by educating and empowering teachers, parents and children to create safer homes, schools and communities.
+Since making Aliyah, Cigal has continued to realize her dream of raising awareness by educating and empowering teachers, parents and children to create safer homes, schools and communities.
 Cigal also runs support groups for women going through divorce and has worked with survivors of domestic violence.

-Cigal lives in Kiryat Malachi with her husband and three children.
+Cigal lives in Ramat Beit Shemesh with her husband and three children.